 In India, almost 13% of the population is suffering from heart problems.
 The more serious cases such as severe aortic stenosis (narrowing of the heart’s aortic valve) might need an open heart surgery.
 The open heart surgery or surgical AVR is a high-risk, complex procedure to perform, especially on patients above 70 years of age.
 This number of elderly patients unable to go through surgical AVR or any other viable solution goes as high as 30-40%.

-Benefits of TAVI over Surgical Aorta Valve Replacement
+Benefits of Transcatheter Aortic Valve Replacement (TAVR)

 TAVI has proven to be a boon for high-risk heart patients.

-- Minimal blood loss
+Minimal blood loss

-- Safest possible procedure for people with a previous heart surgery
+Safest possible procedure for people with a previous heart surgery

-- Faster recovery (3-4 days of hospital stay)
+Faster recovery (3-4 days of hospital stay)

-- Better quality of life post-surgery
+Better quality of life post-surgery

 Though several clinical trials all over the world have proven that TAVI is safe and effective, the procedure still carries some risks that everyone must be aware of.

-- Valve leaks – In rare cases, if the new valve is not big enough to replace the old one, or could not fully expand, there could be some blood leak around the valve.
+Valve Leaks– In rare cases, if the new valve is not big enough to replace the old one, or could not fully expand, there could be some blood leak around the valve.
 However, it is completely avoidable with proper care and expertise, but important enough to be aware of.